The Age-Old Allure of Quiet Luxury

 Why quality closet classics always have—and always will—endure.

 Similar to the fate of “chic,” “luxury” has become so hackneyed in fashion’s lexicon that it’s somewhat lost its meaning.
 In the not-too-distant past, some may have argued that the epitome of luxury was a hyped-up collaboration between two fashion houses or an A-lister decked out in a recognizable, fresh-off-the-runway look.
-But in 2023, luxury's lens has narrowed; today's luxury is subtle and discreet, embodied by quality and lack of logos.
+But in recent years, luxury's lens has narrowed; today's luxury is subtle and discreet, embodied by quality craftsmanship and lack of logos.
 It’s not flashy or in your face, but coasting just under the radar.
 Luxury whispers.

-But those who really know, know that a low-key luxury aesthetic is nothing new.
+But those who really know know that a low-key luxury aesthetic is nothing new.
 In fact, the wealthy have long had a habit of swapping outward opulence for more understated garments—dating back to 18th-century French aristocracy doing so to distance themselves from the monarchy.
 It tends to pop up during economic uncertainty.
 The Great Recession of 2008, for instance, spawned a chapter of pared-back minimalism and "normcore" that brought the bedazzled Hot Aughts to a close.

 "The economic fallout back then coincided with a fierce reckoning with the years of bling and excess that preceded it: staggering high heels, crystal-emblazoned everything, and a flash-your-cash attitude pervaded, ultimately turning into a revolt," explains Quick.
 In fall 2009 came a "return to quality, quiet classics" as seen with Yves Saint Laurent, Prada, and Dries Van Noten's seasonal edits but largely "championed by Phoebe Philo at Céline.
 She was and is an excellent seer at spotting the zeitgeist's need for a palette cleanser," explains the fashion journalist.

 As Odell acknowledges, too, the late-aughts was a period when every put-together woman you knew curated her outfits from a concise edit of classics—a capsule wardrobe: “At the time, a capsule wardrobe felt like a totally new idea.
 Because millennials, in particular, were raised on the idea of more is more; we were sort of trained to have the most money, the most Birkins, the most Louboutins.”
 Rejecting all that flash for neutrality and simplicity felt, in a way, subversive.
-But even then, the concept of a capsule wardrobe wasn't novel: In the ‘70s, Susie Faux, the owner of a London boutique called Wardrobe, encouraged her customers to buy long-lasting and highly-functional essentials, a philosophy that later inspired Donna Karan’s 1985 “Seven Easy Pieces” collection, which brought the concept even more into the mainstream.
+But even then, the concept of a capsule wardrobe wasn't novel: In the ‘70s, Susie Faux, the owner of a London boutique called Wardrobe, encouraged her customers to buy long-lasting and highly functional essentials, a philosophy that later inspired Donna Karan’s 1985 “Seven Easy Pieces” collection, which brought the concept even more into the mainstream.

 Juiced up on paychecks from their first official Jobs with a capital J, Zoomers see quiet luxury as a grown-up fashion phenomenon they can buy into: According to a survey conducted by the shopping destination Rakuten and Vogue Business, “spending from younger luxury buyers is growing three times faster than other generations,” with “60 percent of Gen Z respondents [making] luxury purchases in the last 12 months.”
-It’s “a paradigm shift in what looks attractive and aspirational to both Millennials and Gen Z,” explains retail expert and president of Rakuten Rewards Kristen Gall
+It’s “a paradigm shift in what looks attractive and aspirational to both Millennials and Gen Z,” explains retail expert and president of Rakuten Rewards Kristen Gall.

-Admittedly, it's an interesting development from the "Eat the Rich!" generations; a sharp pivot from critiquing capitalist structures to replicating the sartorial codes of the uber-wealthy (especially when the sum of an outfit like Paltrow’s costs more than six months' rent in some American cities).
+Admittedly, it's an interesting development from the "Eat the Rich!" generations; a sharp pivot from critiquing capitalist structures to replicating the style codes of the uber-wealthy (especially when the sum of an outfit like Paltrow’s costs more than six months' rent in some American cities).
 But it also signals that the younger generations are thinking about where their dollars go and how their closets can best serve them in the future.
 “Gen Z is very conscious of how they’re spending their money,” says Gall.
 “When they spend on luxury items, they see them as investment pieces—something to last for years, potentially generations, to come.”
 It’s likely that part of the reason the quiet luxury "craze" resonates so strongly with younger consumers—why TikTok hashtags like #OldMoneyAesthetic have racked up more than 2.4 billion views—is that many of them are discovering the satisfaction that comes with curating a capsule wardrobe for the very first time.

 What’s at the core of our fascination with quiet luxury, stealth wealth, and the "low-key rich bitch wardrobe” is a craving for easy sophistication.
 We all want to stock our closets with "pieces that multi-function and help define your place in the world but are not too noisy or tricky—the equivalent of a Tesla car humming along a highway,” says Quick.
 "This shift plays into wardrobe-ing what real working women want or aspire to wear: Fashion that does not get in your way but glides with and through your life and [makes] women feel their best selves."